xmrig/xmrig/README.md

 ## Other information
 * No HTTP support, only stratum protocol support.
-* No TLS support.
-* Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via command line option `--donate-level`.
+* Default donation 5% (5 minutes in 100 minutes) can be reduced to 1% via option `donate-level`.

 ### CPU mining performance